cockroachdb/docs/v1.1/create-security-certificates.md

 toc: false
 ---

-A secure CockroachDB cluster uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for encrypted inter-node and client-node communications, which requires CA, node, and client certificates and keys.
+A secure CockroachDB cluster uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for encrypted inter-node and client-node communication and requires CA, node, and client certificates and keys.
 To create these certificates and keys, use the `cockroach cert` [command](cockroach-commands.html) with the appropriate subcommands and flags.

 {{site.data.alerts.callout_success}}For details about when and how to change security certificates without restarting nodes, see <a href="rotate-certificates.html">Rotate Security Certificates</a>.{{site.data.alerts.end}}